boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 ## Chapter 9 <!-- scripture:9 -->

-### The Lord Laments That He Has No Choice But to Judge Them

 [1] (8:23) I wish that my head were a well full of water and my eyes were a fountain full of tears!
 If they were, I could cry day and night